microsoft/DirectXShaderCompiler/CONTRIBUTING.md

 * Include a description of what your change intends to do
   * The title of your PR should be a very brief description of the change, and can use tags to allow for speedy categorization.
+    * Titles under 76 characters print nicely in unix terminals under `git log`.
+      This is not a hard requirement, but is good guidance.
     * Title tags are generally one word or acronym enclosed in square brackets.
       Limiting to one or two tags is ideal to keep titles short.
 Some examples of common tags are: